Clpr/LifetimeProblems.jl/README.md

 # LifetimeProblems.jl
 Modeling and solving lifetime dynamic problems in quantitative economics.
+This package aims to provide a structural framework for solving lifetime problems in dynamic economic models, in which the lifetime problems are part of the whole system but usually takes most of time to program.

-<font color=red>THIS REPO IS IN DEV, NOT READY FOR USE YET</font>
+THIS REPO IS IN DEV, NOT READY FOR USE YET

 ## Math formulation